DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 makes it more ergonomic.

 @Metadata {
-  @Available("Brunow", introduced: "2024.03.31")
+  @Available("Brunow", introduced: "2024.04.22")
   @PageColor(purple)
+  @PageImage(
+    purpose: card,
+    source: "exampleDangerReport",
+    alt: "Screenshot of a comment on a GitHub pull request made by a GitHub Action using Danger Swift."
+  )
 }

 ## Overview

 Danger is a tool that connects your CI build systems to your pull requests.
-This provides an excellent developer experience where, most of the time, they can know whether a pull request is in a healthy state by looking at a comment directly on that pull request.
+This provides an excellent developer experience where (most of the time) they can know whether a pull request is in a healthy state by looking at a comment directly on that pull request.